rubabzahra13/ContentStrategist/README.md

 ## 🎨 Example Output

-The AI generates strategic content like this:
+The system generates strategic content like this:

-**Hook (0-2s):** "If you don't master these 3 skills, you'll be replaced by AI users in 12 months"
+**Hook (0-2s):** "If you don't master these 3 skills, you'll be left behind in 12 months"

-**Body (3-20s):** "Skill 1: Emotional Intelligence – Because no AI can replace how you make people feel.
-Skill 2: Problem Framing – If you can't ask the right question, AI can't help.
-Skill 3: Prompt Engineering – Your prompts = your power."
+**Body (3-20s):** "Skill 1: Emotional Intelligence – The foundation of authentic connections.
+Skill 2: Problem Framing – Ask better questions to get better solutions.
+Skill 3: Strategic Communication – Your message determines your impact."

 **Close (20-30s):** "Which one are you working on right now?
 Drop it below 👇"